Azure managed disk types

-Azure managed disks currently offers four disk types, each type is aimed towards specific customer scenarios.
+Azure managed disks currently offers four disk types, each intended to address a specific customer scenario:

-The following table provides a comparison of ultra disks, premium solid-state drives (SSD), standard SSD, and standard hard disk drives (HDD) for managed disks to help you decide what to use.
+The following table provides a comparison of the four disk types to help you decide which to use.

 |Scenario||IO-intensive workloads such as SAP HANA, top tier databases (for example, SQL, Oracle), and other transaction-heavy workloads.||Production and performance sensitive workloads||Web servers, lightly used enterprise applications and dev/test||Backup, non-critical, infrequent access|